 Snoring in Babies and Toddlers

 - Other abnormal noises - gasps, snorts, choking, pauses.

-- Waking headaches in children old enough to communicate this (may indicate sleep hypercarbia)
+- Waking headaches in children old enough to communicate this (may indicate sleep hypercapnia).

 - ADHD symptoms

 - Bed wetting past the age of 7

 If any of this resonates with you or sounds familiar and you have a baby or toddler, have a chat to your GP to discuss whether a referral to an ENT (Ear, Nose and Throat) specialist is necessary.
-Getting on top of Obstructive Sleep Apnea early can be incredibly helpful for your child's development, so don't hesitate to visit your GP and push for a referral if you feel something isn't right.
+Getting on top of obstructive sleep apnea early can be incredibly helpful for your child's development, so don't hesitate to visit your GP and push for a referral if you feel something isn't right!